As-exact-as-possible repair of unprintable STL files: Terminologies and Definitions

 \subsection{Printability Condition}

-We wish to classify the set of STL files that unambiguously represent a single \emph{sufficiently connected} solid object.
-Intuitively, two pyramids that touch at their apex only are not sufficiently connected (i.e. the small connection would either not be printed at all or would be too weak in a structural sense).
-Though it is tempting to model this class of objects as the class of 2-manifolds, there are cases where singularities occur though the model is solid enough (Fig. \ref{fig:nmconfigs} (c) and (d)).
+We characterize STL files that unambiguously represent a single \emph{sufficiently connected} solid object.
+Intuitively, two pyramids that touch at their apex only are not sufficiently connected (i.e. the small connection is too weak to keep the two parts together).
+Though it is tempting to model this class of objects as the class of 2-manifolds, there are cases where singularities occur though the model is solid enough (Figure \ref{fig:nmconfigs} (c) and (d)).
 Notice that these cases cannot be split in parts to be printed separately as one could do with the aforementioned two pyramids.
 This intuitive concept is formalized by the notion of \emph{manifold-connectedness} given in Def. \ref{def:mcpolyhedron}.

 Any two-dimensional abstract simplicial complex with singularities (i.e. non-manifold vertices/edges) can be decomposed into a collection of manifold complexes by properly duplicating singular simplexes.
 This duplication procedure is purely combinatorial and does not consider possible vertex embeddings.
 The resulting set of combinatorial manifolds is provably unique and is called a \emph{manifold decomposition} of the input complex \cite{deflosgp06}.
-Without loss of generality, if we assume to deal with a single connected complex with singularities, its manifold decomposition may be either a set of $N>1$ complexes (e.g. Fig. \ref{fig:nmconfigs} (a) and (b)) or another single connected complex (e.g. Fig. \ref{fig:nmconfigs} (c) and (d)).
+Without loss of generality, if we assume to deal with a single connected complex with singularities, its manifold decomposition may be either a set of $N>1$ complexes (e.g. Figure \ref{fig:nmconfigs} (a) and (b)) or another single connected complex (e.g. Figure \ref{fig:nmconfigs} (c) and (d)).

 \begin{defn} \emph{Manifold-connected Polyhedron - } Let $|M|$ be a polyhedron. $|M|$ is manifold-connected if the manifold decomposition of $M$ is made of a single component.\end{defn}